 Roasting almonds only takes minutes.
 Don’t put ’em in the oven, though, and leave for too long because they can burn fast!

-Spread the almonds directly on a baking sheet in a 350 F oven for about 8-10 minutes.
+Spread the almonds onto a baking sheet and bake for about 8 to 10 minutes.
 That’s it.
-You may want to let them cool a few minutes before popping one in your pie hole….they’re HOT!
 Roasting gives the almonds another level of flavour that really adds to this nut butter.

 Tips for Making this Homemade Almond Butter

-- Prefer to the leave the salt out?
+Prefer to the leave the salt out?
 That’s perfectly fine!
-The roasted almond butter will still taste delish.
+The roasted almond butter will still taste delicious.

-- Depending on the power of your food processor or blender, it may take longer (or perhaps less) than 8-10 minutes to process those almonds and that’s perfectly a-ok.
+Depending on the power of your food processor, it may take longer (or perhaps less) than 8 to 10 minutes to process those almonds and that’s fine.
 You know you’re done when the consistency is smooth and creamy.
 Making this almond butter was like magic before my eyes.
 No joke.
-One minute it’s almonds, then practically dust, then, boom – homemade almond butter!
-After the dust stage, lol, it starts to come together.
+One minute it’s almonds, then practically dust, then, boom, homemade almond butter!
+After the dust stage, LOL, it starts to come together.
 You know when you are making bread or dough in a mixer and that moment when it just starts to pull together?
 It’s so freaky to watch that happen with this recipe.
-Check it out—>

 - Enjoy on toast